A for Andromeda, broadcast by the BBC, October – November 1961

 Also in 2006 the BBC released a DVD comprising A for Andromeda and The Andromeda Breakthrough.
 This includes the surviving episodes and telesnaps, extensive notes on the history of the production of both series prepared by Andrew Pixley (which were invaluable for this post), and interviews with some of then surviving cast members, including Peter Halliday, Michael Hayes, Patricia Kneale, Frank Windsor and Susan Hampshire.
 Sadly since then we have lost Peter Halliday and Michael Hayes.

-You can watch episode 6 on Daily Motion.
+You can watch episode 6 of A for Andromeda on Daily Motion.

 Reviews in the press